Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: The metal era: the onset of metal enrichment in the Early Universe

 \section{The metal era: the onset of metal enrichment in the Early Universe}

 Metals in the ISM and CGM of galaxies have a crucial role in shaping the formation and evolution of galaxies, stars, planets, and molecules.
-All chemical elements heavier than beryllium that we observe today were formed in diverse stellar processes throughout the history of the universe.
-The first generation of stars (Pop~III) were likely very massive and short-lived \citep[possibly between 10 and 1000 $M_\odot$,][]{Hirano14,Hirano15,Koutsouridou2023}.
-PopIII stars were born from pristine gas and polluted their surroundings with the first metals, thus starting the chemical enrichment of the early universe and marking the onset of the ``metal era".
+All chemical elements heavier than beryllium that we observe today were formed in diverse stellar processes throughout the history of the Universe.
+The first generation of (Pop~III) stars were likely more massive than those observed today (and thus shorter-lived), possibly with masses between $\approx 1$ and 1000 $M_\odot$ \citep[e.g.][]{Hirano14, Rossi2021, Pagnini2023, klessen2023}.
+Pop~III stars were born from pristine gas and polluted their surroundings with the first metals, thus starting the chemical enrichment of the early universe and marking the onset of the ``metal era".

-Simulations predict that the first stars appeared around $z\sim20$--30 in the so-called \hh{}-cooling low-mass minihalos (e.g. \citealt{abel2002,yoshida2003} and for a review \citealt{bromm2013,klessen2023}) and that they rapidly enriched the ISM \citep[e.g.][]{greif2008,wise2012} along with the IGM \citep[e.g.][]{tornatore2007,pallottini2014,jaacks2018} with their newly produced heavy elements.
-Observationally, direct detection of PopIII stars is beyond the reach of present and currently foreseen facilities\footnote{With the possible exception of gravitationally lensed, individual PopIII stars \citep[e.g.][]{windhorst18,surace18}, which are potentially detectable in imaging, but for which it would be extremely hard, if not impossible, to establish whether they actually are Pop~III (e.g., by measuring their metallicity).}, with JWST having the potential to unveil emitting gas at low-metallicity at high-$z$ \citep{Vanzella23,maiolino2023b}.
+Simulations predict that the first stars appeared around $z\sim20$--30 in the so-called \hh{}-cooling low-mass minihalos (e.g. \citealt{abel2002,yoshida2003,bromm2013,klessen2023}, but see also \citealt{naoz2006} for a model where they appear at $z\sim65$) and that they rapidly enriched the ISM \citep[e.g.][]{greif2008,wise2012} along with the IGM \citep[e.g.][]{tornatore2007,pallottini2014,jaacks2018} with their newly produced heavy elements.
+Observationally, direct detection of Pop~III stars is beyond the reach of present and currently foreseen facilities\footnote{With the possible exception of gravitationally lensed, individual Pop~III stars \citep[e.g.][]{windhorst18,surace18}, which are potentially detectable in imaging, but for which it would be extremely hard, if not impossible, to establish whether they actually are Pop~III (e.g., by measuring their metallicity).}, with JWST having the potential to unveil emitting gas at low-metallicity at high-$z$ \citep{Vanzella23,maiolino2023b}.
 A powerful way to investigate the early chemical enrichment is instead to study the chemical signature of Pop~III stars in gas throughout the universe by comparing the gas (relative) abundances with the expected metal yields of Pop~III stars and related stellar populations (Sect.~\ref{subsec:[X/Y]}).
 ANDES will be transformational in unveiling the early metal enrichment by studying very-metal-poor absorbing systems tracing pristine gas at intermediate redshifts (Sect. \ref{sec pristine}) as well as gas-rich galaxies or absorbing systems at very high redshift towards quasars and GRBs (Sect. \ref{sec high z}).